What Happens if You Miss the Tax Deadline in 2025

 • Reasonable Cause: For those who attempted to comply with their tax and reporting obligations but were unable to due to circumstances beyond their control

-• Unacceptable cause examples: Not knowing how to file, not having enough funds to pay your bill in full, calculation errors, assuming your tax professional had already filed on your behalf
+• Note: Examples of reasonable cause include natural disasters, serious illnesses, and payment system errors.
+Unacceptable examples include not knowing how to file, not having enough funds for your bill to be paid in full, calculation errors, and assuming your tax professional already filed on your behalf, among others

 • Statutory Exception: Applicable to those in particular circumstances, such as those who: